Tmalasky/Beer_Recommender/README.md

 Craft beer is becoming increasing demanded by consumers in todays market.
 Consumers willingness to spend more on variety, flavor and quality has increased since its beginnings in the 1960s.
 Craft beer is typically made with higher quality ingredients, which provides consumers with a more flavorful and distinctive tasting beer than mass-produced options.
 Those reaching for a craft beer often want a variety of flavors and to try new things and that craft brews really help beer not lose more market shares over the last decade.
 The association said the number of operating craft breweries in the U.S. reached an all-time high in 2021 of 9,118.
 We have come together as a team to help with the biggest question when it comes to beer, "Which one should I get?".
 We are devloping a Beer Recommending system using [Kaggle Beer Profile and Ratings Data Set](https://www.kaggle.com/datasets/ruthgn/beer-profile-and-ratings-data-set) to recommend a beer for you based on what types of flavors you prefer.

 ## Questions to answer based on dataset.
-- What type of beer is most popular based on data from consumers.
+- What style of beer is most popular based on data from consumers.
 - What type of beer you might prefer based on your input of type of taste preferences.
 - Which Breweries have the most popular beers based on reviews.
 - The Locations of the breweries with the highest rating beers.